 But with plant foods the picture is more varied.
 For example, cauliflower and spinach are low-fructose foods that are moderately high in purines, so have to be eaten, well, in moderation.

-So stick to moderate amounts of fresh low-fructose fruit and plant foods and try to keep your total fructose consumption under 25 grams per day.
+So stick to moderate amounts of fresh, low-fructose foods and try to keep your total fructose consumption under 25 grams per day.
 As my dad used to say; everything in moderation.